unaihuete93/Tecnun-AIFoundry-2025/README.md

 #### TASK 5 - EXERCISE 1
 Try you own example question that reflects how RAG is used to provide relevant answers based on custom data.

 Take a look at the provided PDF brocures that have been indexed in Azure Search for ideas.
-You can see the PDFs going to the Azure Portal, navigating to the resource group `AzureFoundry-Grado-Sept`, opening the storage account `stgradosept`, opening `Containers` on the left column and `destination` container.
+You can see the PDFs going to the Azure Portal, navigating to the resource group `AzureFoundry-Grado-Master`, opening the storage account `stgradoMaster`, opening `Containers` on the left column and `destination` container.
 Right click for downloading the files from the `rag-pdfs` container.

 ![storage](images/storage.png)